Using Florida’s Homestead Laws to Protect and Transfer Your Home

 Understanding When Homestead Protection is in Effect

-To receive homestead tax treatment, property owners must file paperwork with the county where the property is located.
-However, the asset protection is available to homeowners whether or not they apply for, or qualify for, homestead tax treatment.
+In order to receive homestead tax treatment, property owners must file paperwork with the county where the property is located.
+However, the asset protection is available to homeowners whether or not they apply for or qualify for homestead tax treatment.

 No Protection Limits